endrcn/project-base/README.md

 ## 🚀 To Do

 - [x] Postman Collection and documentation will be prepared
-- [ ] MongoDB Database Models will be added.
+- [x] MongoDB Database Models will be added.
-- [ ] SQL Indexing & column adder will be automated.
 - [ ] HTTPS option will be added.
 - [ ] TFA will be added.
 - [ ] Security Checks & Updates.